-Tansu Dwarf Japanese Cedar is a dwarf conifer which is primarily valued in the garden for its distinctively pyramidal habit of growth.
-It has emerald green evergreen foliage.
-The sprays of foliage turn antique red in the fall, which persists throughout the winter.
+Dwarf Globe Japanese Cedar is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and turn antique red in the fall, which persists throughout the winter.